liambll/blog-archive/_posts/2017-07-38-decision-tree.markdown

 - Feature Bagging: At each candidate split in the training process, only a random subset of explanatory variables is selected for branching.
 - Ensemble: combine predictions from these decision trees by simple voting.

-## 4. Gradient Boosting
+## 4. Boosted Tree
-Gradient boosting is another ensemble technique that produces a prediction model by combining weak prediction models, typically decision trees.
+Boosted Tree is another ensemble technique that produces a prediction model by combining decision trees.
 Unlike random forest in which decision trees are trained independently, decision trees in gradient boosting are trained in a way that subsequent tree pays more attenton to mistakes made by previous tree in order to correct these mistakes.